Exploring & Preparing for Law School

 • Law schools look for a “well-rounded” student who has participated in activities outside academics.
 You are encouraged to do volunteer work, community service, philanthropy, and/or an internship during your undergraduate education.

-• In order to have a significant impact on the law school, the chosen activity needs to indicate meaningful involvement and not work as a resume filler.
+• In order to have a significant impact on the law school, the chosen activity should indicate meaningful involvement and not act as a “resume filler”.

 • To start, consider joining a student organization, volunteering, and/or service learning (Carlson Center).